albseb511/react-native-kite-zerodha-mockup/README.md

 Login Details have been added
 Working on logged state checker and a logout option
+So far I would say 30 hours has been spent on building this.
+(Disclaimer, I am new to react and android as well)

 ### Update 19th May:
 Integrated PIN page.